sinester09/alokit-astro/README.md

 # React, Astro, and Vite Boilerplate with Authentication

-This is a simple boilerplate project to help you get started with React, Astro, and Vite.
+Project to help you get started with React, Astro, and Vite.

 ## Features